sam-at-github/Models/docs/README.md

 # Overview
-Provides a thin API over MongoDB for a database of document resources, adding Json Schema validation.
+Provides a thin API over MongoDB for a database of document resources, adding JSON Schema validation.
 Like [Mongoose](http://mongoosejs.com/index.html) for PHP, but less mature, and using JSON Schema for validation.
 Only supports MongoDB, and is MongoDB centric.
 Not bothered trying to support alternate backends.

 Note that while MongoDB does have validation that can be arbitrarily complex: